 Final Fantasy Adventure starts you off locked up in a coliseum where you’re forced to fight monsters daily for the entertainment of others.
 One day, though, your good friend Willy dies and tells you to “get out of here”, that the exit is behind where the monsters come in.
 Well gee, why didn’t we go there before!?
 We finally escape, find the sinister Dark Lord and a man named Julius plotting evil deeds.
 Julius spots us, we try and run, fall down a waterfall, and thus our adventure is truly underway.
 There are many different ways how you can get more customer to your business, but for sure one of the best ways is by the using of marketing video.

-One of the best things about the game is the fact you can save anywhere.
+One of the best things about the game is the fact you can save anywhere, join it here to start playing.
 The bad part is it took me about half of the game to realize what it meant by “Menu A” in the manual, the menu that had the save command.
 After dying early on and having the redo the start, I quickly decided to instead just make use of the Collection’s save state feature.
 I actually ended up finding the game fairly difficult overall, so this feature was nice to just have in general.
 Also, you can leave boss rooms, so if you accidentally wander into one all you need to do is back out.
 Convenient if you forgot to save, heal, or need to finish exploring the dungeon!

 The convenient “Menu A” also contains a Map feature, a map that you will likely throw into the trash any time you’re on the world map.
 Trying to traverse that map after I got my handy Chocobo pal just ended up in me getting horrendously lost.
 Hey, it meant I beat a boss before I was supposed to, not that it did much good at the time but… oh well!
 In dungeons, however, the map did prove quite useful for getting my bearings and figuring out where I was, where I’d been, and what rooms had a path I should go down.